Devikaa06/GDSC-Web-Dev-2/README.md

 The main objective of this assignment is to replicate a navigation bar design from Figma, focusing on HTML and CSS implementation.

 ### Key Features
-- Use HTML to structure the navigation bar.
+- Used HTML to structure the navigation bar.
-- Apply CSS styles to replicate the design from Figma.
+- Applied CSS styles to replicate the design from Figma.